What's so special

 Why does Val d’Isère receive more than its fair share of snow?
 The Atlantic westerlies drop vast quantities here because of the altitude, but there are also the unique ‘retours d’est’, where winds from Italy dump up to a metre at a time just over the French border.
 Val d’Isère, particularly its eastern side above Le Fornet, receives much of it.

 The Pisaillas glacier and 631 snow cannons pretty much guarantee excellent skiing in December.
 By March and April the combination of almost unmatched natural snow and record artificial snow means there is nowhere in the Alps with such good conditions.
-Without wishing to be too nerdy, Val’s two healthy streams, the Isère and the Calabourdane, are really important to the snow-making.
+At the risk of sounding nerdy, Val’s two healthy streams, the Isère and the Calabourdane, are really important to the snow-making.
 Resorts are only allowed to take a certain percentage of the water from their rivers, so having two permanent, fast-flowing streams helps Val d’Isère make millions of tons of excellent canon snow.
 Where there are fish the percentage permitted is lower, so most of Val d’Isère’s water for cultured snow, as the French optimistically call it, is taken upstream of the first fish.

 Many people say that Val d’Isère and Tignes have the best off-piste skiing in the world.
 There are other contenders – Chamonix or the Rockies, for instance – but it’s certain that nowhere else has as much lift-served high-altitude off-piste, or as many schools and individual guides helping people get the best of it.
 And of course Val d’Isère’s exceptional snow record helps.